indexsupply/shovel/indexsupply.com/shovel/docs/index.md

 There is a slight performance cost to using notifications.
 The cost should be almost 0 when Shovel is processing latest blocks but it may be non-zero when backfilling data.
 A couple of performance related things to keep in mind:

 1. If there are no listeners then the notifications are instantly dropped
-2. You can ommit the notification config if you are doing a backfill and then add it once things are in the steady state
+2. You can omit the notification config if you are doing a backfill and then add it once things are in the steady state

-To configure notifications on an Integration, speicfy a notification object in the Integration’s Config.
-See the [reference](#config-integrations-notification)
+To configure notifications on an Integration, specify a notification object in the [Integration’s Config](#config-integrations-notification).

 <hr>